Big Dave the Big Dell

 All that did, however, was remind me what I liked about its general formula and why I had the memories I did of it.

 Tom Clancy's Rainbow Six was clunky, not just complex or detailed or strategic, and at some point I had mentally replaced the visuals and gameplay with Rainbow Six: Vegas.
 Characters move with weight, there are no first person viewmodels for guns, the options for graphics are highly limited and most of the guidance on how to play was left in the manual.
-The extent of character customization was changing what body armor your units wore.
+The extent of the "character customization" was changing what body armor your units wore.

 A .GIF showing gameplay of Tom Clancy's Rainbow Six, in third person.
 A masked soldier enters a mock up of a living room in a training space cautiously, throws a grenade in, then fires on a man in a balaclava inside.